KevinTrinh1227/Hycord-Client/README.md

 ## Client Features

-### 🔓 General Commands
+### 🔓 Public Commands (No Permissions)

-Public commands, no perms required.
-Note that aliases will not work on slash commands.
+Important: Aliases will not work on slash commands, only prefix commands.
 | Bot Feature | Command Usage | Aliases | Description |
 | :--------------------: | :---------------------------: | :----------------: | :---------------------------------------------------------------------------------------------------------: |
 | Link Account | `!verify [Hypixel username]` | `link` `sync` | Validates and syncs your Discord account to your Hypixel account |